 Francie is Director of the Social Protection Programme of WIEGO, and a Senior Research Associate in the School of Built Environment and Development Studies at the University of KwaZulu-Natal in Durban, South Africa.
 She trained as a sociologist and community organizer, and developed an abiding interest in social policy and social security issues.
 She is interested in understanding the effects of different forms of social assistance on poor households, and especially their effects for women and children in rural and informal areas.
 More recently she has been working on the link between women’s paid and unpaid care work, and also on occupational health and safety for informal workers.
 She has worked as a research and policy consultant for a wide range of international organizations, and also for local, provincial and national government in South Africa.
 She chaired the Lund Committee on Child and Family Support.
 Convened after the transition to democracy in 1994, this resulted in a new form of cash support to poor children.

 Karen McCabe joined WIEGO while a student in the International Education Policy program at Harvard Graduate School of Education where she received a Master's degree in May, 2011.
 Karen is interested in international adult education and training and international development.
 Before coming to WIEGO, she worked in the field of adult education in Massachusetts for many years, teaching and advising immigrant students from countries including China, Colombia, Haiti, Nigeria, Peru, and Vietnam.
 She has also volunteered and worked in China with individuals with disabilities, their families, and their teachers through The Five Project for International Autism and Disability Support, Inc., an organization she and her sister co-founded.
-In addition to her Ed.M. from HGSE, Karen also has a B.A. degree in Foreign Languages (Spanish/Chinese) from Hamilton College and an M.A. degree in Chinese from Indiana University and she is currently pursuing an M.S. degree in Adult Education from Indiana University.
+In addition to her Ed.M. from HGSE, Karen also has a B.A. degree in Foreign Languages (Spanish/Chinese) from Hamilton College, an M.A. degree in Chinese from Indiana University and an M.S. degree in Adult Education from Indiana University.